opticyclic/azure-functions-blob-trigger-demo/README.md

     }

 This is a built-in shortcut for the full connection string to the emulator, which specifies the account name, the account key, and the emulator endpoints for each of the Azure Storage services.

+## Test Files

+The Azure Storage Explorer opens a tab when you click on a container (named "documents" in our case).

+This allows you to upload files manually, which should then hit the breakpoints in the code.

+You can stop the code, upload files and restart the code, and the files will still be triggered and hit the breakpoints.